Everybody likes to count. Everyone wants to matter.

 He cannot win.

-When people think their vote matters, they do not want to participate in electing a deeply flawed leader.
+When people think their vote really matters, they do not want to have responsibility for electing a deeply flawed leader.
 But staying away from the polls in a gesture of protest is no protest at all, despite what George Will claims.
-It is resignation and retardation to a dishonorable past.
+It is resignation and retardation to a dishonorable past when people were prohibited from voting.

 You pay taxes.
 Get up and vote!